-The Wellness & Health Promotion staff collaborates with the LSU Police Department to bring you Rape Aggression Defense Classes, better known as RAD, a 12-hour personal safety course for women.
-Classes are available to students, staff, faculty, and community members.
+The Wellness & Health Promotion staff brings you Rape Aggression Defense Classes, better known as RAD, a 12-hour personal safety course for women.
+Classes are available to students, staff, and faculty.
 Contact Wellness & Health Promotion at 225-578-5718 or email@example.com for more information.

 You must have completed the full 12-hour RAD basic course to register for this class.

 - Please bring your RAD manual from the basic course with you to this class.

 - The RAD lifetime return and practice policy allows you to return to any RAD basic Self Defense Class (wherever it is offered) and practice your skills to perfection at no cost.

 - Sponsored by the LSU Office of Wellness and Health Promotion and LSU Police Department.

 - For more information, call the Office of Wellness and Health Promotion at 225-578-5718 or email.